 Getting a green card through marriage to a U.S. citizen is one of the fastest ways to obtain permanent residence (and citizenship) in the United States.
 But it can also create significant immigration problems for couples that don’t understand the U.S. immigration system.
 Green card marriages are some of the most scrutinized by U.S. Citizenship and Immigration Services (USCIS).
 It’s important to get it right.

-Permanent residence is not automatic.
+Permanent residence is not automatic after marriage.
 There is an application process that must be followed.
 Although a green card through marriage to a U.S. citizen is one of the quickest ways to immigrate, there are several steps that include application forms, a medical examination, fingerprinting, and various approvals.
 For certain people, applying for a green card through marriage can create significant, long-term immigration problems.